Brief Company Histories

 Mezzogravure Co.
 Ltd.

 In 1910, Edward Hunter and J.A.
 (Archie) Hughes set up the Mezzogravure Co. in Barnes, Middlesex, and there they ran experiments on, and refined, the revolutionary process of rotary photogravure printing.
 It was the beginning of the photogravure work for which the Sun Engraving Co., and ultimately Sun Printers, would become famous.
-The work was done behind locked doors with a small staff vowed to secrecy.
+The work was done behind locked doors with a small staff sworn to secrecy.
 There was no unauthorized access.
 Possessed of a good knowledge of the process for hand-plate gravure, a small master screen, and a 15 in. calico printing machine made by John Wood of Ramsbottom, Hunter, Hughes, and works director John Threlfall (originally of Waddingtons, the Croydon photo engravers) were soon producing fine prints – chiefly calendar subjects and frontispieces for high-quality books – that won raves for their ‘rich velvet quality, the amazing depth of tone, and the inimitable shadow detail.’
 The extraordinary work coming out of Barnes had a revolutionary effect on the rest of the trade, and the wider world began to take notice.
 During WWI the company was hired by the government to print a photogravure background on the nation’s food tickets, to make them hard to copy.
 The Mezzogravure Co. was absorbed into the Sun Engraving Co. around 1918.

 Rembrandt Intaglio Printing Co.